robertgicheha/airbnb-clone-project./README.md

 Celery: A distributed task queue for handling asynchronous operations such as sending emails, processing payments, and generating reports.
 Celery improves application responsiveness by offloading time-consuming tasks to background workers.
 Redis: An in-memory data structure store used as a cache and message broker.
 Redis accelerates data retrieval, reduces database load, and supports real-time features like notifications and session management.

+Database Design
+Key Entities and Relationships
+1. User
+Represents all users of the platform (guests, hosts, and admins).
+Key Fields:

+user_id (Primary Key): Unique identifier for each user
+email: User's email address for authentication and communication
+password_hash: Securely hashed password for authentication first_name & last_name: User's personal information
+phone_number: Contact information for booking confirmations
+user_type: Designation as guest, host, or admin
+profile_photo: URL to user's profile image
+created_at: Timestamp of account creation

+Relationships:

+A User can have multiple Properties (as a host) - One-to-Many A User can make multiple Bookings (as a guest) - One-to-Many A User can write multiple Reviews - One-to-Many
+A User can make multiple Payments - One-to-Many

+2. Property
+Represents rental listings created by hosts.
+Key Fields:

+property_id (Primary Key): Unique identifier for each property host_id (Foreign Key): References the User who owns the property
+title: Name/title of the property listing
+description: Detailed description of the property
+location: Address and geographical coordinates
+price_per_night: Nightly rental rate
+number_of_guests: Maximum occupancy capacity
+amenities: List of available features (WiFi, parking, pool, etc.)
+availability_status: Whether the property is currently available for booking
+created_at: Timestamp of property listing creation

+Relationships:

+A Property belongs to one User (host) - Many-to-One
+A Property can have multiple Bookings - One-to-Many
+A Property can have multiple Reviews - One-to-Many
+A Property can have multiple Images - One-to-Many

+3. Booking
+Represents a reservation made by a guest for a specific property.
+Key Fields:

+booking_id (Primary Key): Unique identifier for each booking property_id (Foreign Key): References the booked Property user_id (Foreign Key): References the User making the booking
+check_in_date: Start date of the reservation
+check_out_date: End date of the reservation
+total_price: Calculated total cost for the stay
+number_of_guests: Number of people staying
+booking_status: Current status (pending, confirmed, cancelled, completed)
+created_at: Timestamp of booking creation

+Relationships:

+A Booking belongs to one User (guest) - Many-to-One
+A Booking belongs to one Property - Many-to-One
+A Booking has one Payment - One-to-One
+A Booking can have one Review - One-to-One

+4. Review
+Represents feedback and ratings provided by guests after their stay.
+Key Fields:

+review_id (Primary Key): Unique identifier for each review property_id (Foreign Key): References the Property being reviewed user_id (Foreign Key): References the User who wrote the review booking_id (Foreign Key): References the associated Booking
+rating: Numerical score (e.g., 1-5 stars)
+comment: Written feedback about the stay
+created_at: Timestamp of review submission

+Relationships:

+A Review belongs to one User (guest) - Many-to-One
+A Review belongs to one Property - Many-to-One
+A Review belongs to one Booking - Many-to-One

+5. Payment
+Represents financial transactions for bookings.
+Key Fields:

+payment_id (Primary Key): Unique identifier for each payment booking_id (Foreign Key): References the associated Booking user_id (Foreign Key): References the User making the payment
+amount: Total payment amount
+payment_method: Type of payment (credit card, PayPal, etc.)
+payment_status: Current status (pending, completed, failed, refunded)
+transaction_id: External payment gateway transaction reference
+payment_date: Timestamp of payment processing

+Relationships:

+A Payment belongs to one User - Many-to-One
+A Payment belongs to one Booking - One-to-One

+6. Message
+Represents communication between guests and hosts.
+Key Fields:

+message_id (Primary Key): Unique identifier for each message sender_id (Foreign Key): References the User sending the message recipient_id (Foreign Key): References the User receiving the message property_id (Foreign Key): References the Property being discussed
+message_content: Text content of the message
+sent_at: Timestamp of message delivery

+Relationships:

+A Message belongs to one User (sender) - Many-to-One
+A Message belongs to one User (recipient) - Many-to-One A Message can reference one Property - Many-to-One

+Database Relationship Summary
+The database design follows a normalized relational structure where:

+Users are central to the system, acting as both guests and hosts Properties are owned by host users and can receive multiple bookings Bookings connect guests to properties for specific dates and generate payments Reviews provide feedback linking users, properties, and completed bookings Payments ensure secure financial transactions for each booking Messages facilitate communication between users regarding properties

+This design ensures data integrity, minimizes redundancy, and supports efficient querying for all application features.